Resident Benefits Package

 We want to ensure every rental property stays in great shape, and we encourage you to request maintenance when appropriate to possibly prevent larger issues or costly repairs.
 When maintenance or repair is needed, log in to your online account or call our maintenance hotline.

 Moving out can be a busy and sometimes stressful time.
-Real Property Management provides checklists and guides to help make your transition smoother, faster and more organized.
+Real Property Management Metro Detroit provides checklists and guides to help make your transition smoother, faster, and more organized.

 You must give proper notice prior to vacating the property, as outlined in your lease.
-Real Property Management will conduct a move-out inspection only after all of your personal property has been removed and the property is fully cleaned.
+RPM Metro Detroit will conduct a final move-out inspection only after all of your personal property has been removed and the property is fully cleaned.
 We consider you still living at the property until you return the keys (and garage door remote if applicable) to our office.
 You will not be allowed to re-enter the home after all keys have been turned into the office.

 To assist us in making refunds to you promptly, we ask that you review the security deposit section of the Residential Lease Agreement that you signed when you moved in.
 This will clarify the refund procedure and explain any additional charges which you may incur.

 We highly recommend that tenants request a pre-moveout evaluation 60 days prior to moving out.
 We will walk through the property together and agree on any necessary repairs.
 This allows time for repairs to be made and maximizes the opportunity for the entire security deposit to be returned to the tenant.
 The better the condition of the property when you leave, the faster the deposit can be returned to you, to the forwarding address you provide.
 If you vacate the property prior to the end of the lease term, you will still be responsible for paying the rent for the remainder of the lease however, we will do our best to try and lease the property.